hwborchers/ctv-optimization/README.md

 -   Package [nnls](https://cran.r-project.org/package=nnls) interfaces the Lawson-Hanson implementation of an algorithm for non-negative least-squares, allowing the combination of non-negative and non-positive constraints.
 -   Package [bvls](https://cran.r-project.org/package=bvls) interfaces the Stark-Parker implementation of an algorithm for least-squares with upper and lower bounded variables.
 -   Package [onls](https://cran.r-project.org/package=onls) implements orthogonal nonlinear least-squares regression (ONLS, a.k.a.
 Orthogonal Distance Regression, ODR) using a Levenberg-Marquardt-type minimization algorithm based on the ODRPACK Fortran library.
 -   [colf](https://cran.r-project.org/package=colf) performs least squares constrained optimization on a linear objective function.
-It contains a number of algorithms to choose from and offers a formula syntax similar to `lm()`
+It contains a number of algorithms to choose from and offers a formula syntax similar to `lm()`.

 ### Semidefinite and Convex Solvers